Ghostipedia/Arcana-Community-Edition/README.md

 https://trello.com/b/mhVnxECt/arcana-art-team

 ## License?
+Ported Code is now under LPGLv3
-All code in this project is under an MIT license, all artwork, documents and sound under a Creative Commons Attribution license.
+All artwork, documents and sound under a Creative Commons Attribution license as per the original project.